sidgautam95/dynamic-tomography-with-learned-robust-features/README.md

 ## Code Structure

 - **Data Simulation:**
-  Scripts to generate synthetic radiographs with varying scatter, gamma, and photon noise levels.
+  Scripts to generate clean and noisy radiographs with varying scatter, gamma, and photon noise levels.

 - **Model Training:**
   Scripts to train: